mleo8w/byteplusbatchmanager/README.md

 2.  **Step 2: Get DNS Validation Info**
     * With the Certificate IDs from the previous step already in the box, click the **Get DNS Validation Info** button.
     * The **Validation Domain** and **DNS Validation TXT** boxes will be populated.
     * You must now manually add this TXT record to your DNS provider.
+(If DNS is hosted within same account this will be automated)

 3.  **Step 3: Check Cert Status & Binding**
     * After adding the DNS record and waiting a few minutes for it to propagate, click the **Check Cert Status & Binding** button.
     * The **Results** panel will show the current status.
 Repeat this step until the status shows "Cert Issued".
+    * Remark: This usually few mins after the DNS is configure and fully propagate worldwide.

 #### Maintenance Workflow